vanavaraVL/Tellurium/src/dfsSample/README.md

 Here we are looking for neighbors from current position of element:

 1. If a neighbor is 1 or has been visited - we skip it
-2. If a neighbor is 0 then we are looking for its neighbors from its current position starting from previous point 1
+2. If a neighbor is 0 then we are looking for its neighbors from its current position starting again from point 1

 We are looking by the circle: top-right-bottom-left.